Gergo06-py/re_notifier/README.md

 ## This is the revamp of the notifier proiect.
 >This project is fairly stable, but if you notice any bugs or performance isuues please contact me.<br>
 >This project needs python.
 Future projects will be independent of python, but for now it still requires python.
 If you don't have it download it from here: https://www.python.org/<br>
->After you have downloaded python, type these commands:<br>
+>After you have downloaded python, type this command:<br>
 >`pip install plyer`<br>
 >Click [here](https://mail.google.com/mail/?view=cm&fs=1&to=borbelygergo06@gmail.com&su=Feedback%20on%20re_notifier&body=Type%20your%20feedback%20here) if you would like to send an email to me.<br>
 >Thank you.<br>